tecoholic/yenWikipedia-ff/README.md

 # yenWikipedia

-yenWikipedia is a browser addon that fetches the other language page links for Wikipedia articles in Google Search result.
+yenWikipedia is a browser addon that fetches the other language Wikipedia links for English Wikipedia articles in Google Search results.
+The addon can be downloaded from the Firefox Addon Gallery [here](https://addons.mozilla.org/en-US/firefox/addon/yenwikipedia/)

 ## yenWikipedia-ff (This repo)

-This repo will contain the code rewritten from scratch, using the new Firefox Addoon SDK, of the firefox addon.
+This repo contains the code adapted from its parent addon yenWikipedia for Chrome by yuvipanda, using the new Firefox Addoon SDK, of the firefox addon.
+The previous native firefox addon code can be browsed at [https://github.com/tecoholic/yenwikipedia/](https://github.com/tecoholic/yenwikipedia/).

-*P.S* More documentation will be put up only when work has progressed considereably, until then browse through the code.
+The code itself is self explanatory for anyone working with the Firefox addon SDK.
+Browse through the _main.js_ file in _lib_ and the _background.js_ in _data_ directories.